The school and PTA sponsor a variety of events for students, parents and families throughout the school year.

 Welcome Coffee takes place the first day of school right after morning drop off.
 This PTA sponsored event allows parents to build community and support each other through the varied emotions that can come with dropping off the little ones on the first day of school.

-Friday Assemblies take place every week.
-The assembly alternates for upper (3rd-5th) and lower grades (K-2nd)*.
+Friday Assemblies take place once a month.
+Upper grades (3-5th) have their assembly the first Friday of the month and Lower grades (K-2nd) the second Friday*.
 Parents are always welcome and encouraged to join us for assembly – it’s a lot of fun!
 Witness true Thunderbird spirit as the children hear morning announcements, receive acknowledgments for behavior that ROCKS (Responsible, Organized, Considerate, Kind, & Scholarly), compete by grade level for the Spirit Stick, and sing the school song with the one and only Thunderband.
 Fridays are our day to show school spirit by wearing a school shirt or Thunderbird colors (red & white)!